ukade/CS467EscapeGame/README.md

 7/15: Update to Tools Used - Katrine

-7/19: Added Cosmetic Changes to Room1
+7/19: Added Cosmetic Changes to Room 1 - Larisa

 7/19: Building environment for Room 3